 Transformed visual experience.
-Much of the conversation around 5G has focused on consumer applications such as streaming videos, gaming, augmented reality (AR), virtual reality (VR), and mixed reality (MR).
-The ability to provide rich visual experiences through 5G at scale could revolutionize the way content providers interact with consumers.
+Much of the conversation around 5G has focussed on consumer applications such as streaming videos, gaming, augmented reality (AR), virtual reality (VR) and mixed reality (MR).
+The ability to provide rich visual experiences through 5G at scale could revolutionise the way content providers interact with consumers.

 Multiuser experience.
 5G can also enable multiuser applications such as military training simulations and remote control of multiple robots in warehouses and industrial environments.

 Hyperconnected cities.
 5G’s ability to support massive device density allows “things” to be connected with a high degree of repeatability and reliability.
-For instance, today’s smart cities might have sensor networks of a few thousand connected devices.
-Imagine a scenario where millions of such devices can be connected in a city center, measuring temperature, humidity, air quality, flood levels, pedestrian traffic, and more.
+For instance, today’s clever cities might have sensor networks of a few thousand connected devices.
+Imagine a scenario where millions of such devices can be connected in a city centre, measuring temperature, humidity, air quality, flood levels, pedestrian traffic and more.

 An autonomous future.
-5G’s low latency and enablement of new technologies such as MEC can support a multitude of activities in the next decade, including autonomous vehicles, urban air mobility, and smart ports.
+5G’s low latency and enablement of new technologies such as MEC can support a multitude of activities in the next decade, including autonomous vehicles, urban air mobility and clever ports.

 Government officials and policymakers are focusing on how 5G can enhance their operations.
 In 5G parlance, these are called use case categories or functionalities.
-5G-enabled use cases fall into three general categories, as defined by the 3rd Generation Partnership Project (3GPP), a partnership of organizations that develop global telecommunication standards.7
+5G-enabled use cases autumn into three general categories, as defined by the 3rd Generation Partnership Project (3GPP), a partnership of organisations that develop global telecommunication standards.7

-Depending on the evolution of 5G technology and capabilities, adoption challenges, and economies of scale, some use case categories will be deployed sooner than others (figure 2).
-For example, eMBB might be the first category deployed, especially in dense urban areas, as carriers focus on revenue with an early rollout and device manufacturers focus on 5G-enabled smartphones.
-But these use case categories complement one other and all will be required to achieve the full benefits of 5G.
+Depending on the evolution of 5G technology and capabilities, adoption challenges and economies of scale, some use case categories will be deployed sooner than others (figure 2).
+For example, eMBB might be the first category deployed, especially in dense urban areas, as carriers focus on income with an early rollout and device manufacturers focus on 5G-enabled smartphones.
+But these use case categories complement one another and all will be required to achieve the full benefits of 5G.

 eMBB can handle 10 times more traffic than previous generations, a massive improvement for the streaming of videos and other visual content on mobile devices.
-It can also, for instance, stream high-definition video footage, maintain connection, and enable transmission from vehicles traveling as fast as 300 miles per hour.10
+It can also, for instance, stream high-definition video footage, maintain connexion and enable transmission from vehicles travelling as fast as 300 miles per hour.10

 Some important use cases for government field workers include: